SeisSol/SeisSol/Documentation/scaling.rst

 Rescaling the equations might be advantageous, e.g. when working with single precision arithmetic.
 In this section, we show how to properly scale the elastic wave equation.

-The elastic wave equation in velocity-stress form with source terms is given by
+The elastic wave equation in velocity-stress form with source terms :math:`s_i` and :math:`f_i` is given by

 .. math::